pdeguing/minishell/README.md

 * Fixed: Segfault if echo non-existent var
 * Fixed: Leaks if echo non-existent var
 * Fixed: Should print $ if only $
+* Fixed: it was not implemented... cd - not working

 ### TO DO